HermannJoel/Projects-Portfolio/README.md

 * Out of 400,000+ examples, only 17,000+  heave unique userid.
 In order to use all attributes in our model, we should filter our data set by userid.
 The final data set contains only 17,000+ examples.
 * I was able to predict inflation using 2 methods
--1st method: Implemented with R a stepwise selection, Only 60 attributes appeared to be usefull -Used a pipeline to find the best parameters of 2 models simustaneously, tha DecisionTreeRegressor and RandomForestRegressor
+ * 1st method: Implemented with R a stepwise selection, Only 60 attributes appeared to be usefull
+ * Used a pipeline to find the best parameters of 2 models simustaneously, tha DecisionTreeRegressor and RandomForestRegressor
--Compared the MSE of the RandomForestRegressor with a Ridge regression MSE RandomForest MSE < Ridge MSE.
+ * Compared the MSE of the RandomForestRegressor with a Ridge regression MSE RandomForest MSE < Ridge MSE.
 The RandomForest achieved a slightly lower `MSE=22.11` and a higher `R^2=12.13` on the test set than the Ridge `MSE=22.31` `R^2=11.35`

 ![](/Images/Results1.png)